Code-Institute-Submissions/fullstack-project/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+This website was deployed to heroku.
+A git repository was also created for this project to keep track of git commits.
+I have also included a django heroku deployment cheatsheet in the staticfiles for future reference of deployment.

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media

-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from googling search images of products like shirt, belt and shoe.

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from this [github repository](https://github.com/Code-Institute-Submissions/full-stack-milestone).